telliott99/MyMath/diff-applications/gauss.rst

     p(x) = A e^{-x^2/2V}

 Now we will call the Gaussian :math:`G(x)`.
-The exponential has some additional terms which are the mean (:math:`\mu`) and the standard deviation (:math:`\sigma`), although everything can be written in terms of the variance (:math:`\sigma^2`).
+The exponential has some additional terms which are the mean (:math:`\mu`) and the standard deviation (:math:`\sigma`), where the latter can be expressed equivalently in terms of the variance (:math:`\sigma^2`).

 Also, the constant in front is a normalizing constant that makes the total area under the curve equal to :math:`1`.
 The area under the un-normalized function is that same constant:  :math:`\sqrt{2 \pi \sigma^2}`.
 So now we have:

 .. math::

     G(x) = \frac{1}{\sigma \sqrt{2 \pi}} \ exp \ \{ \ -\frac{1}{2} (\frac{x - \mu}{\sigma} )^2\ \}

-When the exponent is complicated, it is frequently written on the same line with :math:`e`, which is then re-labeled as :math:`exp`, as shown.
+When the exponent is complicated, it is frequently written on the same line with the base :math:`e`, which is then re-labeled as :math:`exp`, as shown.

 Our goal is to show that the inflection point comes at one standard deviation above and below the mean.